What is Sumac?

 Where does it come from?

 Sumac comes from the eastern Mediterranean like Turkey, Syria, or Sicily.
 The tree - shrub, which grows about 3 meters tall, thrives best in the Mediterranean climate and on dry limestone soils.
 The sumac drupes are crimson at maturity and 5 mm in size.
-After harvest, they are dried in the sun and then roughly ground and mixed with a little salt.
+After harvest, they are dried in the sun and then roughly ground.
+In the end, they mix it with a little salt.

 Sumac since antiquity

 How does it taste?

 Sumac has a sour, fruity-tart taste, and replaces the lemon, tamarind, and vinegar.

 How is it used?

 - The Turkish cuisine often uses it to season salads and kebabs.
-In addition, there are often onion rings seasoned with sumac and parsley.
-The sumac gives the onion rings in combination with parsley a unique fresh and sour flavor.
+Besides, there are often onion rings seasoned with this spice in combination with parsley.
+This spice combination gives the onion rings a uniquely fresh and sour flavor.

 - Mix some sumak with yogurt, and you have an excellent dip or even refine your sauces with it.

 - It is also an ingredient in the well-known spice mixture Zathar.